 This course develops a framework for determining the direction of growth: market penetration, globalization, vertical integration, related diversification and unrelated diversification, and the mode of growth.
 You will also explore the organizational challenges in implementing the growth strategy.

 Integrated Product Development Course – TO 548

 Partner with students in the College of Engineering and School of Art and Design to research, design, manufacture, and market a fully functional, customer-ready prototype of an actual product.
 Then compete against classmates in a trade show.

-100 of the University of Michigan’s graduate programs rank in the top 10 (U.S. News & World Report, 2014).
+Ninety-seven U-M graduate programs are ranked in the Top 10 (U.S. News & World Report, 2019).
 You have the opportunity to take up to 10 of your 57 required credits at any of the graduate programs offered by the University of Michigan.

-If you are equally passionate about another subject beyond business, Ross offers 23 established dual degrees (link to dual degree page), including in engineering, education, social work, public policy, public health and law.
+If you are equally passionate about another subject beyond business, Ross offers over 20 established dual degrees, including in engineering, education, social work, public policy, public health and law.